 You get what you pay for.
 It is a cliché that has a lot of truth when it comes to how much a headshot costs.
 When someone opts to try and use their smartphone or have a friend with a fancy camera try to take their headshot, results are often wanting.
 Thus, paying for professional headshots will often prove to deliver noticeably higher quality.
-But how much should you pay for headshots?
+But how much should you pay for actor headshots or corporate headshots?

 It is complicated to specifically answer how much does it cost for headshots.
 There are many variables.
 For example, getting headshots in Los Angeles or New York can cost more than in Austin or Nashville.
 Then again, some photographers in LA or New York might also be less than in Austin or Nashville.
 But are there common price ranges and other expectations to consider?